raystatic/UnitTestGenerator/Readme.md

 # Unit Test Generator Script

-This Kotlin script automates the generation template for unit tests based on annotated functions in a specified Kotlin source file.
+This Kotlin script automates the boilerplate generation for unit tests based on annotated functions in a specified Kotlin source file.
 It scans the file for functions marked with a specified annotation and creates corresponding test functions in a designated test directory.

 ## Features